 – Balance and reconcile check book

 The elder maintains full control over his/ her money.
 The bill payer never signs checks or makes financial decisions for the elder.
-Within specified guidelines, client funds are insured by The American Association of Retired Persons (AARP).

 Who is Eligible for the Money Management Program?